miabekic/Projekt-MTTPP/README.md

  2. Share image/video functionality
  3. Follow functionality

+- Project is created in IntelliJ Community Edition
 - It is a Maven project
 - Tests are runed using TestNG
 - To drive the browsers I used Selenium WebDriver

-## Used tools for creating this project
- - IDE: IntelliJ Community Edition
- - Development Kit: Java JDK
- - Build system: Maven
- - Test framework: TestNG

 ## Tools that you need to install for running this project

  1. Java JDK (https://www.oracle.com/java/technologies/downloads/#java8)
  2. IntelliJ (https://www.jetbrains.com/idea/download/#section=windows)

-## Importing the project
+ ## Opening the project in IntelliJ

- 1. Import Project -> Select project root dir -> Import project from external model - Maven (leave everything by default)
- 2. Set project name (You can choose the same as artifactid in pom.xml file)
- 3. Import dependencies
+ 1. Run IntelliJ
+ 2. File -> Open
+ 3. Navigate to the project file, select projektniZadatakMTTPP and click OK button

 ## Configuration
   Before running the tests:
-  - chose browser/browsers in which you want to run them (Chrome, Edge or Firefox)
+  - choose browser/browsers in which you want to run them (Chrome, Edge or Firefox)
-  - which test classes you want to run
+  - choose which test classes you want to run
-  - modify ***testng.xml*** according to decition
+  - modify ***testng.xml*** according to decisions

 ## How to run the tests
 There are two options: